nostrumbiodiscovery/pele_platform/docs/build_docs/source/installation/index.rst

     conda install rdkit (Or compile from source code)

     Licenses must be under /path/to/PELE-1.X/licenses/.
-Other non-default paths can be specifed via input.yaml flag. i.e license: /path/to/licenses/folder/
+Otherwise, they can be specifed via input.yaml flag. i.e license: /path/to/licenses/folder/